slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 Let's start by familiarizing ourselves with the goal of this activity.

+### Attacks prevented

+Enforcing a deployment policy before deploying packages mitigate an attack not currently mentioned in the diagram which we could call (I) "deploy unauthorized package", e.g., a debug package to a prod environment, or a malicious (integrity protected) package to a prod environment.

 ### What you will need

 Install the [necessary software](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/INSTALLATION.md).